mahimaseth1/LoveCalculator/README.md

 Love Calculator-Privacy Policy
 # Love Calculator-Privacy Policy

 At Love Calculator App, we believe in transparency and honesty.
 We hope you will find this privacy policy clear and transparent.
-Do not hesitate to reach out to us at [support@fundeasy.in](mailto:support@fundeasy.in) if you have any questions.
+Do not hesitate to reach out to us at happyverseapp@gmail.com if you have any questions.

 ### What information does the Application obtain and how is it used?